chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 | Amazon Linux 2 (64 Bit OS)               | 2 (kernel 5.10)           |
 | SUSE Linux Enterprise Server 12 SP5      | 12                        |

-{{< note >}} Chef Automate HA comes with bundled Infra Server and it is recommended not to use any external server in Automate HA.
-Using external server will loose the Automate HA functionalities and things may not work as expected. {{< /note >}}
+{{< note >}} Chef Automate HA comes with bundled Infra Server, and it is recommended not to use any external server in Automate HA.
+Using an external server will lose the Automate HA functionalities, and things may not work as expected. {{< /note >}}

 ## Deployment Specific Pre-requisites

 The AWS deployment specific pre-requisites are as follows:

-- Virtual Private Cloud (VPC) should be created with internet gateway attached in AWS before starting.
+- Create the Virtual Private Cloud (VPC) should with an internet gateway attached in AWS before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
-- If you want to use Default VPC we have to create public and private subnet, If subnet are not available.
-Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
+- If you want to use Default VPC, we must create public and private subnets.
+If the subnet is not available.
+Please refer [to this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
-- We need 3 private and 3 public subnet in a vpc (1 subnet for each AZ).
-As of now we support dedicate subnet for each AZ.
+- We need three private and three public subnets in a vpc (1 subnet for each AZ).
+As of now, we support dedicated subnets for each AZ.
-- We recommend to create a new vpc.
+- We recommend creating a new vpc.
 And Bastion should be in the same VPC.
-- Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`. \
+- Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess`, and `AdministratorAccess`. \
     Set these in `~/.aws/credentials` in Bastion Host:

     ```bash